-Comparing Restrictive vs. Liberal Oxygen Strategies for Trauma Patients: The TRAUMOX2 Trial is an international, multicentre, parallel-grouped, superiority, outcome assessor- and analyst-blinded, randomized, controlled clinical trial.
+Comparing Restrictive vs. Liberal Oxygen Strategies for Trauma Patients: The TRAUMOX2 Trial is an international, multicentre, parallel-grouped, superiority, primary outcome assessor- and analyst-blinded, randomized, controlled clinical trial.
 It is carried out in three different countries in the continental Europe (Denmark, The Netherlands and Switzerland) in five different trauma centre sites (see trial sites).

-The primary objective of TRAUMOX2 is to compare the effect of a restrictive oxygen strategy versus a liberal oxygen strategy the first eight hours after trauma on the incidence of 30-day mortality and/or major respiratory complications (pneumonia and/or acute respiratory distress syndrome) within 30 days (combined endpoint).
-We hypothesise that the restrictive strategy compared to the liberal strategy will result in a significant lower incidence of the combined endpoint.
+The primary objective of TRAUMOX2 is to compare the effect of a restrictive oxygen strategy versus a liberal oxygen strategy the first eight hours after trauma on the incidence of 30-day mortality and/or major respiratory complications (pneumonia and/or acute respiratory distress syndrome) within 30 days (composite endpoint).
+We hypothesise that the restrictive strategy compared to the liberal strategy will result in a significant lower incidence of the composite outcome.

 Patients are screened for eligibility in the prehospital phase or the trauma centre depending on the possibilities at the including trial site.
 A patient must fulfill the following inclusion criteria to be included in the study:

 - Direct transfer from the scene of accident to one of the participating trauma centres

 - Trauma team activation at the trauma centre

 - The enrolling physician must initially expect a hospital length of stay for 24 hours or longer

 See the scheme overview for the intervention and outcomes below.
 Patients will be evaluated at 30 days, 6 months and 12 months days according to the primary and secondary outcomes.
 The trial will stop including when 710 patients are included in each arm with a complete 30-day follow-up, yielding a total of 1420 patients.